joomla-projects/jorobo/README.md

 `$this->taskBuild($params)->run()`

-Look at the RoboFile.php in the library root for a sample file
+Look at the RoboFile.php in the library root for a sample file.

 ## Usage in your own extension